writethedocs/www/docs/blog/announcing-2015.md

 We are excited to announce the dates for the 2015 conference!

-* [Write the Docs North America](http://www.writethedocs.org/conf/na/2015/) will be in **Portland, Oregon on May 17-19.**
+* [Write the Docs North America](http://www.writethedocs.org/conf/na/2015/) will be in **Portland, Oregon on May 17-19, 2015.**
 * The conference will be held at the **Crystal Ballroom** in Downtown Portland.

 ### Conference

-Join us for a three day event to explore the art and science of documentation.
+Join us for a three-day event to explore the art and science of documentation.
-You can look forward to learning more about documentation systems, tech writing theory, and information delivery.
+You can look forward to learning more about documentation systems, tech writing theory, information delivery, and more.
 Past talks have also covered such diverse topics as typography, empathy, and [Wabi-sabi][wabisabi].

 The main event takes place from May 18-19 (Monday and Tuesday) from 9am to 6pm.
 We will return to the historic [Crystal Ballroom][crystal-ballroom], [centrally located](http://goo.gl/maps/D2WrJ) in the heart of Portland.

 Segue, there are a wide variety auxiliary events.